Free Consultation Call 24/7

 877-374-1417

-Levin & Perconti Obtain a $20 Million Verdict for a Chicago Mother and her Son in Birth Injury Case
+Levin & Perconti Recovers $27 Million for a Chicago Mother and her Son in Birth Injury Case

 On June 27, 2022, a Cook County jury awarded $20 million to Bonita Johnson and her son, Anthony Harris, after a finding of medical malpractice at Advocate Christ Hospital and Medical Center.
 The jury determined that medical staff failed to perform a timely cesarean section during labor, leading to a severe brain injury for the newborn due to oxygen deprivation.